-\textit{GANs-based} methods produce more realistic results than traditional face swapping methods benefiting from recent advances in GANs.
-Bao~\emph{et al.} proposed CVAE-GAN~\cite{bao2017cvae}, which combines a variational autoencoder with a generative adversarial network for face swapping.
-In their method, face identities are used as conditions to generate specific face images.
-Then, the conditions are swapped to obtain the final swapping results.
-One imperfection of this method is that it needs hundreds of images for each person.
-Korshunova~\emph{et al.}~\cite{korshunova2017fast} formulated face swapping as a neural style transfer problem.
-They swap faces by rendering the semantic content of one face in the style of another face, which is similar to the original neural style transfer method except that they employ a multi-image style loss to approximate a manifold describing a style rather than using a single reference.
-However, this method still requires many images for a single person.
-Natsume~\emph{et al.}~\cite{natsume2018rsgan} designed a neural network to encode the face appearance and hair appearance into separate latent space representations with two variational autoencoders.
-Then, the generative adversarial network is used to generate a natural face image from the latent space representations.
-A high resolution neural face swapping method was proposed in~\cite{naruniec2020high}.
-First, a multiway comb network is employed to encode high resolution images.
-Then, a light- and contrast-preserving network is adopted to ensure the consistency of the target image and the swapped image.
+\textit{GANs-based} methods have been shown to synthesize more realistic results than conventional face swapping schemes.
+Bao~\emph{et al.} propose CVAE-GAN~\cite{bao2017cvae}, which combines a variational autoencoder with a generative adversarial network for face swapping.
+One limitation of this method is that it needs hundreds of images for each person.
+Korshunova~\emph{et al.}~\cite{korshunova2017fast} formulate face swapping as a neural style transfer problem.
+However, this method requires numerous images for a single person.
+Natsume~\emph{et al.}~\cite{natsume2018rsgan} design a neural network to encode the face appearance and hair appearance into separate latent space representations with two variational autoencoders.
+The generative adversarial network is then used to generate a natural face image from the latent space representations.
+A high-resolution neural face swapping method is proposed in~\cite{naruniec2020high}.
+First, a neural network is employed to encode high-resolution images.
+Then, a light- and contrast-preserving network is adopted to ensure the consistency of the target and swapped images.
 One common drawback of the above face swapping methods is that dozens of images or more are required to obtain a realistic synthesized result.